 Knocks a character off their mount and causes them to be knocked down.

 Dodge is a primary character stat and is used not only for Stat Tests, but also forms a portion of a characters Armor Class (AC).
 An attack is considered to be “dodged” if the attackers natural d100 hit roll (before bonuses) is equal to or less than your Dodge stat (after armor modifiers).
 This means that the attack misses or fails to inflict its damage due to the target dodging, rather than their armor protecting them. (see: Armor Save)

 Can duel wield without having duel wield ability, but only if using a matching pair (purchase price is for a set of two).

 Restricted to enchants as follows: 1=Minor, 2=Improved, 3=Greater, 4=Superior, 5=Matchless.

 Weapon mounted on fists and/or built into hand armor; while equipped can still wield another weapon.
-Example1: Golem Knuckle and a Metal Staff could be wielded together as a single weapon loadout, allowing the user to use fist attacks on their own turn and then /parry with the metal staff during the enemies turn.
+Example1: Golem Knuckle and a Metal Staff could be wielded together as a single weapon loadout, allowing the user to use fist attacks on their own turn and then ward-off/parry with the metal staff during the enemies turn.
 Example2: Cestus and a Warbow could be wielded together as a single weapon load out, allowing the user two 1d4 dam Cestus attacks in melee without ever having to switch out the Warbow.